 No global network on coronaviruses has been formed yet.
 Due to the width of the topic, that involves several diseases affecting different animal species, as well as humans (e.g. MERS).
 SIRCAH is currently working to better define the scope of a possible STAR-IDAZ IRC Working Group (WG) on the topic, following the procedures indicated in the Terms of Reference for establishing WGs.
+In preparation for the drafting of roadmaps for coronaviruses, the current state of the art for vaccines and diagnostics was mapped by a member of the STAR-IDAZ IRC Scientific Committee.
+SIRCAH will ask the support of experts for revising the document.

-The database does not contain information on coronaviral diseases.
+The database does not contain information on corona viral diseases.